Lady’s mantle, Alchemilla vulgaris L. hero image

 Magical properties of this beautiful plant

-It is, of course, to be expected that this feminine aspect appears in the magical effects of this gorgeous plant as well.
-In various cultures, lady’s mantle was devoted to the goddesses dealing with love and motherhood.
-When Christianity became dominant, the plant was re-baptised a Maria plant.
-She promotes women’s welfare in many ways and can therefore be used in amulets, but also in a talisman to attain certain things, such as love or a healthy baby.
+Predictably, this feminine aspect appears in the magical workings of this beautiful plant as well.
+In various cultures, lady’s mantle was dedicated to the respective goddesses dealing with love and motherhood.
+When Christianity became the dominant religion, the plant was reinvented as a Marian plant.

-Basically, this is a plant every woman should have in her garden.
+In short, this is a plant that every woman should have in her garden.

 Botanical description Lady's mantle, Alchemilla vulgaris L.